Skip to content

 For example, you might have:

-• A handler that processes those metrics and detects anomalies
+• An actor that processes those metrics and detects anomalies

-• A command that can be called to fetch additional data when an anomaly is detected
+• An action that can be called to fetch additional data when an anomaly is detected

 • The event store maintaining the complete history of metrics and analysis